Checking | Auto Loans | Mortgage | HELOC | Personal Loans | Credit Cards | Membership

 Need auto financing?
 Here are the most popular financing options:

 • Credit Unions.
 CU SoCal, and other credit unions, can provide lower interest rates than traditional banks.
-A CU SoCal auto loan can put you in the driver’s seat with no loan application or funding fees, and electric vehicles get a .25% discount on the loan!
-Membership is easy!
+A CU SoCal auto loan can put you in the driver’s seat with no loan application or funding fees.
 Join now.

 • Banks.
 All banks offer auto loans.
 Check with your current bank for the latest interest rates.